neu-cs2100/cs2100-pg-handout-testhw6/README.md

 ## A Brief History of BiasBars
 This assignment is based on the Nifty Assignment [Bias Bars](http://nifty.stanford.edu/2022/bowman-creel-woodrow-bias-bars).

-Here is what they describe as the history of this assignment:
+Here is their history of this assignment:

 > BiasBars was originally created as a spinoff of NameSurfer, a past CS106A assignment developed by Stanford lecturer Nick Parlante that asked students to graph data about the popularity of baby names over time.
 For an ethics-themed hackathon in April 2018, Jennie Yang and Monica Anuforo, two of our awesome section leaders in the CS198 program decided to create a parody of NameSurfer that instead graphed information about gender and RateMyProfessor reviews, based on an applet created by history professor Ben Schmidt of Northeastern University.
 (The data you will be using for this assignment will be very similar, but not from the exact same source as Professor Schmidt's applet.)
 Monica and Jennie worked with Colin Kincaid, a former CS198 Coordinator and CS106A Lecturer, to turn the NameSurfer spinoff developed at the hackathon into the original Bias Bars assignment, which was done in Java and assigned in the summer of 2018.
 The ethical themes explored by their assignment played really well with so many of the topics that we've covered in the course this quarter!
 So, Juliette Woodrow modified this BiasBars assignment to provide opportunities for exploring the interesting dataset using matplotlib, moving away from the original NameSurfer idea, but keeping the interesting ethical component.